 Cut parts of your wedding that make you most nervous.
-Your ceremony will not suffer because of a missing dance.
+Your ceremony won't suffer because of a missing dance.
 Most guests are in their own world anyhow, not staring at you.

 2. Bad weather: the cold, the rain, the heat

 Rain is often the worst-case scenario when holding an outdoor wedding or reception.
-Yet a winter wedding is not immune from sudden frigid temperatures, snow, or even hail.
+Yet a winter wedding isn't immune from sudden frigid temperatures, snow, or even hail.